Free ebook offering step-by-step guidance and tools to set up your performance management system.

 • Approach the conversation as collaborative, not confrontational

-Examples of what to tell your manager to improve on
+What to tell your manager to improve on: ready-to-use phrases

 Not sure what to say when your boss asks for feedback?
-These ready-to-use phrases can help you communicate clearly and professionally.
+These phrases communicate clearly and professionally across the most common areas of improvement.

 • Communication: "More timely feedback would help us avoid last-minute adjustments."